MubarakSULAYMAN/little-url/README.md

 ### How to use / About the App

-The home screen shows the available top headlines at the moment.
-Presently, the default is Nigeria and news source can be selected from the "news source" button on the home screen.
-A news or article can be searched while on the home screen using any combination of keywords.
-It is a web app and requires internet to operate.
-Arguably, the app only needs internet to start, if the user will not use more than the fetched news on initial load.
+The app has two input medium with a button each and a button to reveal and hide instruction / guide.

+1. To shorten a link (URL), paste or type the URL in first input area and click the button beside it that reads "Shorten URL".

+    > A shortened URL will be generated and automatically appears in the second input.

+2. Click the "Copy URL" button beside the second input area to copy the generated link or manaully copy using your mouse.

+    > To view instructions, kindly selected the "View Instructions" button to view the instructions as earlier described.

 [(Back to top)](#little-url)

 ## Built with

-- [Vue 2](https://vuejs.org/) - The progressive javasript framework used
+- [Vue 2](https://vuejs.org/) - The progressive javascript framework.
+[Its CDN](https://cdn.jsdelivr.net/npm/vue@2.6.12/dist/vue.esm.browser.js) was used.

 - [Font Awesome](https://fontawesome.com/icons/) - The web's most popular and next generation of our icon library + toolkit for vector icons and social logos on your website.

-- [Vue 2](https://fonts.google.com/) - A leading host of open-source fonts for use on the web, making the web more beautiful, fast, and open through great typography.
+- [Google Fonts](https://fonts.google.com/) - A leading host of open-source fonts for use on the web, making the web more beautiful, fast, and open through great typography.

+- [Clipboard](https://clipboardjs.com/) - A light weight 3kb gzipped package that requires no flash nor framework to copy text to clipboard.
+[Its CDN](https://cdn.jsdelivr.net/npm/clipboard@2.0.8/dist/clipboard.min.js) was used.

+- [Axios](https://www.npmjs.com/package/axios/) - Promise based HTTP client for the browser and node.js.
+[Its CDN](https://unpkg.com/axios/dist/axios.min.js) was used.

 [(Back to top)](#little-url)

-## Things I find unnecessary
+## Things tagged unnecessary

 - [ ] Use of components as it seems really small and will lead to unnecessary use of props